shubh24/shubh24.github.com/_posts/2021-12-07-Long-term thinking, short-term progress! | Weekend getaway to Goa! | Report #255.md

 Walks on the beach are beautiful and humbling, takes the mind completely out of the day-to-day into a different state of consciousness.
 Listening to other people's life stories makes me think about mine, and how there are so many experiences being forged in real-time all around the world while we feel that we are the only ones having a special existence.
 Travel reminds me that all i have is this body and this mind, all material possessions are extra and nice-to-have.

 Got my kitchen into a working state last week, inaugrated it with my favorite dal khichidi.
 Started reading Kundalini by Om Swami, a book on the origins of the primordial energy - very interesting reading stories about the Gods.
-My wake-up times went out for a toss last week, and so ahve my morning energy levels.
+My wake-up times went out for a toss last week, and so have my morning energy levels.
 Need to get this fixed asap with early morning workouts this week onwards.

 Still a few weeks left in '21.
 Keep hammering.